ProjectIgnis/Distribution/README.md

 		* Setting the Allowed Card list to OCG allows only cards that are released in OCG.
 		* Setting the Allowed Card list to TCG/OCG allows only cards that are released both in TCG and OCG but not pre-releases.
 		* Setting the Allowed Card list to Pre-release allows only cards that are released both in TCG and OCG.
-		* Setting the Allowed Card list to Anything goes allows any cards that are released both in TCG and OCG.
+		* Setting the Allowed Card list to Anything goes allows any cards that are released in either TCG or OCG.

 	* All card scopes are now listed in card search with the exception of "OCG/TCG", using sysstrings